robmuh/robmuh.github.com/_posts/2014-10-07-front-end-developer.markdown

 better, that is, if you know how to prepare and keep up.
 Here's what it takes to get a job in <del>web</del> front-end development today.

-The following is taken direct from a recent email sent from a local
+The following is taken verbatim from a recent email sent from a local
 recruiter:

     * Seeking a strong Javascript Developer